eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

         and state based at the same time and this approach supports only event driven triggering.

-  - add class `ConditionVariableWithOriginTracingSignaler` (I know, better name)
+  - add class `ConditionVariableWithOriginTracingSignaler` / `EventSignaler` (I know, better name)

-    **Reason:** it behaves quiete differently then the `ConditionVariable`.
-The `ConditionVariable` tells you: someone has signalled you and you have to find out who it was.
-The `ConditionVariableWithOriginTracing` would tell you: A, B and C have signalled you.
+    **Reason:** it behaves quite differently then the `ConditionVariable`.
+The `ConditionVariable` notifies the user that it was signalled and the user has to find the origin  manually.
+The `ConditionVariableWithOriginTracing` would notify the user by which origin it was signalled.

     ```cpp
     class ConditionVariableWithOriginTracingSignaler {
       public:
-        // originId = corresponds to the id in the ConditionVariable atomic_bool array to
         // identify the trigger origin easily
-        void notify(const uint64_t originId);
+        void notify();

         // alternative: origin is set in the ctor and we just call notify
         ConditionVariableWithOriginTracingSignaler(const uint64_t originId);
         void notify();

+      private:
+        // originId = corresponds to the id in the ConditionVariable atomic_bool array to
+        m_originId;
     };
     ```

-  - add class `ConditionVariableWithOriginTracingWaiter`
+  - add class `ConditionVariableWithOriginTracingWaiter` / `EventWaiter`
   ```cpp
   class ConditionVariableWithOriginTracingWaiter {
     public: